 Is exactly what you’d expect from the title.

 Marketed as an easy beginner pattern for knitted stretch fabrics, the Cozy Cardigan from Seen & Sewn features

 Thus giving it a simple high low lagenlook.

 Arielle kindly gifted me the pattern in return for this blog post and becoming an affiliate.
 The pattern is a PDF download.
 So it comes immediately to your computer.
 You can even choose to just print the size that you need!
 But you do need to print it out and stick the pattern together.

 I cut the largest version of the pattern, based on my measurements.
-I wanted a really loose longline fit.
+This was because I wanted a really loose longline fit.
 I didn’t shorten or lengthen it, though there are clear places shown where this can be achieved.

 The material I used was cotton jersey.
 A 2 metre piece left over from sewing my Heather dress.
 I just managed to get it out of this piece, so I was really pleased.

 Minerva has some great cotton jersey fabrics for sale.Find some here.